ALUMINIUM CHINA 2024 to Unveil in Shanghai this July: Registration Now Open for Global Visitors

 Anticipated to welcome over 28,000 visitors, the 19th edition of ALUMINIUM CHINA centers around the innovation and applications of aluminium products, processing equipment, and other non-ferrous metals, including copper and magnesium.
 The expansive show floor spans an impressive 50,000 square meters.
 The event's international reputation has grown significantly, with this year's edition poised to attract more than 1,800 overseas attendees from over 80 countries and regions.

-In 2024, streamlined Chinese visa application processes and visa-free policies for multiple countries—including Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, France, Germany, Italy, the Netherlands, Spain, Singapore, Malaysia, and Thailand—have made international business exchanges even more convenient.
+In 2024, streamlined Chinese visa application processes and visa-free policies for multiple countries have made international business exchanges even more convenient.
 Capitalizing on these favorable policies, ALUMINIUM CHINA introduces the International Visitor Benefits Program, a new initiative aimed at global buyers.
 This program will facilitate your attendance at the exhibition, allowing you to explore premium, high-quality aluminium products, and processing equipment showcased by both Chinese and international manufacturers.

 In addition, global visitors will also benefit from a range of on-site events curated by ALUMINIUM CHINA, including the ALU Insight International Aluminium Industry Development Forum, business matching sessions, and factory tours.
 These concurrent activities will provide insightful updates on the market, boost business prospects, and offer a glimpse into advanced technology and solutions for aluminium processing.